-Type of Ownership What It Means Ownership by Will or Descent An individual may have ownership interest in an unprobated estate acquired through a will or through the death of a relative who died intestate (without a will).
-The heir(s) may be the sole owner or joint or common owners, etc. Heirs by Will Have ownership or control of the property or their joint or common share.
-If the will has not been filed with the proper court and has not been probated, there is question of whether the will is legally binding.
+An individual may have ownership interest in an un-probated estate acquired through a will or through the death of a relative who died intestate (without a will).
+The heir(s) may be the sole owner or joint or common owners, etc.

+Heirs by Will

+- Have ownership or control of the property or their joint or common share. - If the will has not been filed with the proper court and has not been probated, there is question of whether the will is legally binding.
 Legally, wills are supposed to be filed for probate; however, there is no time limit.
-Absent evidence to the contrary, assume the client owns the property in proportion, whereby he has the right to the will's directives.
-Heirs by Descent Acquire ownership interest to property by virtue of the heir's relationship to the deceased.
-Intestate property of a deceased person with a spouse and children is shared equally by the surviving spouse and children.
+Absent evidence to the contrary, assume the client owns the property in proportion, whereby he/she has the right to the will's directives

+Heirs by Descent

+- Acquire ownership interest to property by virtue of the heir's relationship to the deceased. - Intestate property of a deceased person with a spouse and children is shared equally by the surviving spouse and children.
 Grandchildren become involved in ownership interest only when their parent, who was a child of the original owner, is deceased.
-The grandchildren's interest is only in the share that their deceased parent held in interest.

-Type of Ownership What It Means Heirs by Descent Intestate property of an individual with no spouse or children at the time of death descends equally to his parents and brothers and sisters.
-If the deceased's parents are also deceased, the property descends to his brothers and sisters.
-Nieces and nephews become involved only if their parent who was a brother or sister to the deceased is also deceased.
-Their ownership interest is only in the share that their deceased parent held an interest in.
-Absent evidence to the contrary assume an heir inherited property based on their laws of descent where the property is located.
+The grandchildren's interest is only in the share that their deceased parent held in interest. - Intestate property of an individual with no spouse or children at the time of death descends equally to his parents and brothers and sisters.
+If the deceased's parents are also deceased, the property descends to his brothers and sisters. - Nieces and nephews become involved only if their parent who was a brother or sister to the deceased is also deceased.
+Their ownership interest is only in the share that their deceased parent held an interest in. - Absent evidence to the contrary assumes an heir inherited property based on their laws of descent where the property is located.